Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Pittsburgh vs. Virginia Tech College Football Odds, Plays and Insights

-The Pittsburgh Panthers (4-1, 0-0 ACC) will test their first-ranked scoring offense against the Virginia Tech Hokies (3-2, 0-0 ACC), who have the No. 93 scoring defense in college football, on Saturday, October 16, 2021.
+The Pittsburgh Panthers (4-1, 0-0 ACC) will test their first-ranked scoring offense against the Virginia Tech Hokies (3-2, 0-0 ACC), who have the No. 92 scoring defense in college football, on Saturday, October 16, 2021.
 The Panthers are favored by 5 points in the game.
-The point total is set at 56 for the outing.
+A 56-point over/under is set for the contest.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.